norm8332/QDTech_8266/README.md

-  This is a modification of the Adafruit SPI TFT LCD Arduino library, customised to run Directly on the ESP8266 using hardware (or software) SPI for the QDTech 1.8" 128x160 pixel LCD board using a Samsung S6D02A1 chip.
+  This is a modification of the Adafruit SPI TFT LCD Arduino library, customised to run Directly on the ESP8266 using hardware (or software) SPI for the QDTech 1.8" 128x160 pixel LCD board that uses a Samsung S6D02A1 chip.

   The initialisation sequence comes from Henning Karlsen's